Stable Matching on the Job? Theory and Evidence on Internal Talent Markets

 90 Pages Posted: 19 Apr 2021 Last revised: 30 Nov 2023

 Date Written: April 5, 2021

-A principal often needs to match agents together to perform coordinated tasks.
-However, agents can quit or slack off if they dislike their match.
-We study two approaches for matching agents, both widely used in practice: Centralized assignment by firm leaders and self-organization through market-like mechanisms.
-Our framework connects the choice of method to the firm's production technology, the degree of specialization in a firm's workforce, worker/CEO information asymmetry and incentive alignment.
-We then study these topics using data from a large organization's internal labor market.
-Using the organization's preferred metric of match quality, firm-dictated matches are 36% more valuable than randomly assigned matches within job categories.
-By contrast, preference-based matches (using deferred acceptance) are only 3% better than random but are ranked (on average) about 38 percentiles higher by the workforce.
-A key driver is the degree of assortative matching: The self-organized match is positively assortative, and the firm's preferred match is negatively assortative.
+A principal often needs to match agents to perform coordinated tasks, but agents can quit or slack off if they dislike their match.
+We study two prevalent approaches for matching within organizations: Centralized assignment by firm leaders and self-organization through market-like mechanisms.
+We provide a formal model of the strengths and weaknesses of both methods under different settings, incentives, and production technologies.
+The model highlights tradeoffs between match-specific productivity and job satisfaction.
+We then measure these tradeoffs with data from a large organization's internal talent market.
+Firm-dictated matches are 33% more valuable than randomly assigned matches within job categories (using the firm's preferred metric of quality).
+By contrast, preference-based matches (using deferred acceptance) are only 5% better than random but are ranked (on average) about 38 percentiles higher by the workforce.
+The self-organized match is positively assortative and helps workers grow new skills; the firm's preferred match is negatively assortative and harvests existing expertise.

 Keywords: internal labor markets, assortative matching, market design